dpc46/html-prac/README.md

-# html-prac
+# Project Overview

-A project to start a website with HTML, CSS and JavaScript
+## learning how html and css interact